ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    The normal for each 2D element is calculated using the right hand rule of the 2D element connectivity and must be consistent over the part or your results will be incorrect. *Velocity vector* by the *Density scalar* and then substitute this vector value in for the velocity vector in the above equation.
+    The normal for each 2D element is calculated using the right hand rule of the 2D element connectivity and must be consistent over the part.
+Otherwise, results are incorrect. *Velocity vector* by the *Density scalar* and then substitute this vector value for the velocity vector in the previous equation.

 .. _FlowRate: